mithril-security/blindai/docs/docs/concepts/BlindAI_Core.md

 # BlindAI Core: Overview
 ________________________________________

 BlindAI Core is the foundation of BlindAI, allowing models to be served with assurances that users' private data will remain private.
-You can make use of BlindAI.Core to deploy your own models with privacy guarantees for your users.
+We use BlindAI.Core to serve popular AI models, but you can also use it yourself to deploy your own models with privacy guarantees for your users.

 ## Workflow
 ____________________________________________________